Material-Blazor/Material.Blazor/articles/Installation.md

 <script src="_content/BlazorMdc/blazormdc-material-bundle.min.js"></script>
 ```

-Add the BlazorMdc namespace to your project by appending `@using BlazorMdc` to the end of your project's _Imports.razor file.
+Add the BlazorMdc namespace to your project by appending `@using Material.Blazor` to the end of your project's _Imports.razor file.
 Do not use components from the BlazorMdc.Internal namespace: as the name
 implies these are intended for internal use by Blazor MDC, however Blazor has no mechanism for internally restricted Blazor components to mirror the `internal` directive for a C# class.

 ## Alternative using unbundled CSS and JS